2020 Fly-In Resources

 Every spring, NACD invites its members to join our staff in Washington, D.C., to promote the interests of conservation districts on Capitol Hill.

-As you prepare, please take a look at the FAQs listed below with any questions you may have about scheduling meetings, when you should arrive, and where you should stay.
-The 2019 Spring Fly-In (Fiscal Year 2020) issue papers will be uploaded on this page when available, but you can consult previous documents on the Issue Papers webpage.
+The 2019 Spring Fly-In (Fiscal Year 2020) issue papers, as well as previous years’ documents are available on the Issue Papers webpage.
 If you have any questions about the Fly-In or NACD’s advocacy efforts, contact NACD Director of Government Affairs Coleman Garrison.

 Frequently Asked Questions